pentaFreeError/archery_game/README.md

 Archery is an archery game where the aim is to shoot as close as possible to a target from a distance that can vary.

-The project is developed on java (SDK 21) with Intellij on Ubuntu 24.04.1 LTS, it is managed by the ‘gradle’ production engine and several extern libraries like JavaFX (version 22.0.2), gson (2.8.9), junit (version 5.11.3) and mockito (4.11.0).
+The project is developed in Java (SDK 21) with Neovim on Ubuntu 24.04.1 LTS.
+It is managed by the Gradle production engine and incorporates several external libraries such as JavaFX (version 22.0.2), Gson (2.8.9), JUnit (version 5.11.3), and Mockito (4.11.0).

+The project is built with advanced design patterns to ensure maintainable and high-performance code while adhering to modern software architecture principles.
+It is structured using the MVP (Model-View-Presenter) pattern, with test coverage rigorously tracked and Continuous Integration (CI) processes seamlessly integrated into the development workflow.
+Version control systems and CI tools are effectively used to manage and streamline development.

 ## Deliverable